Shayan-Mazahir/Java-Learning/My-Notes/NOTES.md

 - The "private" in a class basically means you're making that specific variable or function limited to a specific class/function. [private means current class scope access only](https://canary.discord.com/channels/244230771232079873/244238304613105664/1275531659772559492)

 ### Constructors
+//Need more clarification
 - In a single package there can not be more than one Class with the SAME name.
 - A member function used to initialize an object while creating it.
 So, instead of writing:
+- File name and constructor name should match
 ```java
 Employee name = new MyEmployee();
 ahmed.setName("Ahmed Mustafa");